MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 ## Restore an Office 365 Group using the Exchange admin center

-You must have Office 365 global administrator or Exchange administrator permissions.
+You must have Office 365 global administrator permissions.

 1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2059104" target="_blank">Exchange admin center</a>.

 2. In the Exchange admin center, select **recipients**, and then choose **groups**.
-You can view whether the group is Active or soft Deleted.
+You can view whether the group is Active or soft-deleted.
 If the group has been permanently deleted, it won't be listed at all.

-3. To view the exact time when the group was soft deleted, select the group and view the info in the right pane.
+3. To view the exact time when the group was soft-deleted, select the group and view the info in the right pane.

 4. Select the group you want to restore, and then select the restore icon.